opendri/opendri.github.com/guide/chapter3.md

 ## Scoping Mission Objectives

 The scoping mission assesses the readiness of government and community to engage in the systematic management of data around the threats that a region faces from natural hazards.
 In many ways, this process will always be bespoke.
 For thousands of years, cultures have faced a unique blend of hazards with designs and technologies that reflect local beliefs.
-With rapid urbanization, globalization, migration, and population growth, many of these traditional ways have fallen under strain.
-That said, they are familiar and trusted.
+With rapid urbanization, globalization, migration, and population growth, many of these traditional ways have come under strain.
+That said, these approaches are familiar and trusted.
 OpenDRI missions often begin with problems that reflect the areas where societies are ready to make adaptation, providing a pathway to understanding how new techniques and technologies can be fit to local contexts, beliefs, and practices.

-With this need for customization, OpenDRI tends to start from a practical problems that can be solved in the immediate future.
+With this need for customization and sensitivity to local context, OpenDRI tends to start from a practical problems that can be solved in the immediate future.
 The scoping mission looks for the champions||early adopters and works with them to find how possible it is to build the basic feedback loop of OpenDRI using existing data:

 1. Hazard Data
 2. Exposure Data